0FL01/mm-migrate-mysql-5.7-to-pg13/README.md

-# mm-migrate-mysql-5.7-to-pg13
+How its works?

+Install go 1.24

+Install migration agent

+`go install github.com/mattermost/migration-assist/cmd/migration-assist@latest`

+setup environment in migrate.py for your setup

-Custom migration script for mattermost migrate from mysql 5.7 to posgres 13
+place mattermost.sql from mysql 5.7 to work dir

+prepare docker-compose.yml (script use docker enviroment)

+run `python3 migrate.py` and wait

+you get dump mattermost.sql prepare to import in postgres13